RJPearson94/terraform-provider-twilio/docs/resources/messaging_alpha_sender.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The messaging service SID associated with the alpha sender.
+- `service_sid` - (Mandatory) The messaging service SID to associate the alpha sender with.
 Changing this forces a new resource to be created
-- `alpha_sender` - (Mandatory) The alpha sender name to associated with the messaging service.
+- `alpha_sender` - (Mandatory) The alpha sender name to associate with the messaging service.
 Changing this forces a new resource to be created

 ## Attributes Reference